PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction: Additional runtime profiling details

 \paragraph{Goal and setting.} This appendix documents the profiling protocol behind \Cref{fig:compute_vs_k,fig:stage_breakdown}.
 We measure \emph{online} inference cost for three pipelines: \textsc{BR-MIL\_online} (cheap scan + STSelector + expensive encode on $K$ + Set Transformer), \textsc{TargetNet\_like\_online} (window/CTS scoring + pooling; budget-independent), and a heavier \textsc{Naive\_online} variant that performs more per-candidate computation before aggregation.

-\paragraph{Hardware and software.} All measurements are conducted on a single NVIDIA RTX 4090 (24\,GB).
-We use PyTorch~2.4.1 (\texttt{+cu121}) with CUDA~12.1 and cuDNN~9.1.0.
-CPU model, number of threads, and OS details are reported in our released supplementary code/configs.
+\paragraph{Hardware and software.} Runtime profiling in \Cref{fig:compute_vs_k,fig:stage_breakdown} is conducted on a single NVIDIA RTX 4090 GPU (24\,GB), separate from large-scale MTI training on 8$\times$A100 GPUs.
+Profiling runs use PyTorch~2.4.1 (\texttt{+cu121}) with CUDA~12.1 and cuDNN~9.1.0; CPU/thread settings and scripts are provided in the supplementary code/configs.

 \paragraph{Measurement protocol.} For each configuration (pipeline and $K$), we run a warmup phase followed by timed iterations.
 We report wall-clock end-to-end latency and throughput, and record peak GPU memory allocation.
 To reduce noise: (i) GPU timings are synchronized (e.g., via \texttt{torch.cuda.synchronize()}) at measurement boundaries; (ii) measurements use fixed batch sizes and identical input queues across pipelines where applicable; (iii) we repeat runs and report mean$\pm$std over the same $R$ seeds used in the main experiments unless stated otherwise.